JimInCA/cassette-tape-emulator/README.md

 ---
 bit-boffer-writter is the application that you'll need to run to load code into the Motorola D5's ram.
 It too can be built with either gcc or Visual Studio.

-bit-boffer-writter's help menu lists the usage and arguments for the application as shown below.
+bit-boffer-writter's help menu lists the usage and arguments for the application as shown below:

 ```
 $  ./bin/bit-boffer-writer.exe -h